 Often contractors are dependent on the customer providing access to the work area in accordance with the agreed construction schedule.
 Care should be taken when accepting access to a work area that the area is safe and that the area given to the contractor meets the specified dimensions and heights as laid out in the contract document.

 4. Changes in specification

 This is something that contractors don’t always detect until it’s too late.
 Change in specifications often increases the price of items, but the items with the new specifications could also have longer manufacturing times.
-In some cases specifications are changed after items have been ordered which means that the original order has to be cancelled and new orders placed which can significantly delay projects.
+In some cases, specifications are changed after items have been ordered which means that the original order has to be canceled and new orders placed which can significantly delay projects.